zmalone/chef-web-docs/source/manage-a-web-app/rhel/apply-and-verify-your-final-web-application-configuration/cleanup/_index.md

 ### Delete your Chef repository

-This command will delete your Chef repository from disk.
+From your workstation, this command will delete your Chef repository from disk.

 ```bash
 $ rm -r ~/chef-repo